flame/blis/sandbox/power10/POWER10.md

 #### Introduction

 This document describes how the low precision POWER10 `gemm` kernels are implemented.
-The document will also demonstrate how to call the `gemm` kernels. **A main point about this sandbox is that it does not have many of the features that BLIS provides such as multithreading, test suite, mixed domain/precision, etc....**
+The document will also demonstrate how to call the `gemm` kernels.

 #### Implementation